tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Security baseline on Azure.md

 Describe how you would secure each Azure resource from internal and external attacks:

-1. Ensure that admin credentials are sufficiently protected and monitored
+1. Ensure that admin credentials are sufficiently protected and monitored.

-2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs
+2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs.

-3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet
+3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet.

 **Prepare**